powercode-team/notifications-node/packages/core/README.md

 ## Services

-- NotificationService: Base service for sending/processing notification or query history;
+- NotificationService: Base service for sending/processing notifications;
-- NotificationQueueManager: Processing Queue by transport, optional.
+- NotificationQueueManager: Queue processing.
 If it isn't used, you must to manually call NotificationService::processQueue(transports?: ITransport | ITransport[]) periodically;

 ## Default internal configuration of NotificationService